SophiaPowell-Morris/sML---Iris-Logistic-Regression/README.md

-# sML---Iris-Logistic-Regression
+# sML---Iris Segmentation-Logistic-Regression

+## Iris-Setosa or Not (Iris-Versicolor, Iris-Virginica)
 There are three iris classes in the dataset and we want to create a classifier that will predict whether an iris belongs to the ‘Iris-setosa' class or not.

 This means that we have two classes, ‘Iris-setosa' and not-‘Iris-setosa' (which consists of 'Iris-versicolor' and 'Iris-virginica' ).

-Identify your independent variables x.
+The IVs were identified and set to an variable x.

-Encode your dependent variable y such that ‘Iris-setosa' is encoded as 0, and 'Iris-versicolor' and 'Iris-virginica' are both encoded as 1.
-(0 corresponds to the 'Iris-versicolor' class, and 1 corresponds to the not-‘Iris-setosa' class.)
+The DVs were encoded to 0 and 1, where 0 corresponds to the 'Iris-setosa' class, and 1 corresponds to the not-‘Iris-setosa' class, which includes 'Iris-versicolor' and 'Iris-virginica'.

-Split the data into a training and test set.
+The data was split into a training and test set with an 80:20 split.

-Use sklearn’s logistic regression function to fit a model and make predictions on the test set.
+Sklearn’s logistic regression function was used to fit a model and then make predictions on the test set.

-Use sklearn to obtain a confusion matrix comparing the predictions to the gold labels.
+A confusion matrix was then genereated to compare the predictions to the gold labels.
+The matrix was then examined to make prediction about the models Precisiom and Recall scores.

-Examine the confusion matrix and predict in a comment whether the model is likely to have higher precision, higher recall, or similar precision and recall.

-Write your own code to calculate the accuracy, precision, and recall, and check whether your prediction was right.

-(optional) Repeat this task but change it so that we only have all three categories ‘Iris-setosa', 'Iris-versicolor', and 'Iris-virginica' corresponding to the numeric values 0, 1, and 2 respectively; this will now be a three-class problem.
-Observe how this changes the confusion matrix.
+The accuracy, precision, and recall scores where calculated and interpreted.

+## Iris-Setosa OR Iris-Versicolor OR Iris-Virginica

+The same steps were repeated above, except when encoding the numeric values of 0, 1 and 2 were used to encode the categories to ‘Iris-setosa', 'Iris-versicolor', and 'Iris-virginica' respectively.